Walking is simple, free and one of the easiest ways to get more active, lose weight and become healthier.

 Ramblers organises group walks for health, leisure and as a means of getting around for people of all ages, backgrounds and levels of fitness.

-Its website has details of many locally organised walks in towns and cities, as well as the countryside.
+For details of many locally organised walks in towns and cities, as well as the countryside, visit the Ramblers website.